JopjeKnopje/clockmodule/README.md

 - [ ] Use CMOS ICs for a 5vpp output
 - [x] Add partslist
 - [ ] Add photos
-- [ ] Swap silkscreen position of c3 and c4
+- [x] Swap silkscreen position of c3 and c4
-- [ ] Different footprint for c8
+- [x] Different footprint for c8
-- [ ] Remove jclpcb mark